 - Drowning is the second leading cause of unintentional injury death for children and teens age 1-17 years old in Washington.

 - 58% of drownings happen in open water and 35% of drownings occur in private pools, spas, hot tubs, or bath tubs.

 - There were 22 preventable drowning deaths in King County in 2016.
 This is an increase from 15 in 2015.

 - In 2016, there were 89 unintentional drowning deaths of Washington residents.

 What the experts are saying

 There are lots of ways to enjoy the many indoor and outdoor pools in Washington State.
 April Pools Day will help kids and families learn how to be safe while having fun in the water.
-Knowing water survival skills and learning how to swim are important for the whole family," added Elizabeth Bennett, Director of Community Benefit and Guest Services with Seattle Children’s Hospital.
+Knowing water safety skills and learning how to swim are important for the whole family.
+Every family needs to start now to prepare for not just a summer time but a lifetime around our waters," added Dr. Linda Quan with Seattle Children's Hospital.